tinmarino/try/speech.md

 Trust is pillar of collaboration, fundamental element of operational efficiency.
 So try to show yourself!

-You have the right to disobey, to do it your way, to think then exist!
+You have the right to disobey, to do it your way, to think and exist!
 Fear does not avoid danger (neither does courage.
 But fear makes you weak, and courage makes you strong.)
 (Take your place among the brave ones.)